livechat/chat.io-docs/site/content/customer-sdk/methods.md

 ### getChatHistory

-Using this method makes loading more history events really simple.
+This method facilitates loading more history events.
 You need to get access to the `history` object for certain chat by calling this method.
-The returned `history` object has only one method, `next`, which gives you promise of `{ done, value }` pair.
+The returned `history` object has only one method, `next`, which gives you a promise of `{ done, value }` pair.

 * `done` - indicates if there is anything more to load
 * `value` - it's an array of loaded events

-You can keep calling `history.next()` multiple times to load more and more history events (useful for an infinite scroll feature).
-Keep in mind, though, that you generally shouldn'y call `next` while the history is being loaded - we queue those requests so the previous must resolve before we proceed with the next one.
+You can keep calling `history.next()` multiple times to load more and more history events (useful for infinite scroll feature).
+Keep in mind, though, that you generally shouldn't call `next` while the history is being loaded - we queue those requests so the previous one must resolve before we proceed with the next one.

-Such structure as our `history` object is called an async iterator.
+Such structure like our `history` object is called an **async iterator**.

 ```js
 let wholeChatHistoryLoaded = false